oasci/pitt-biosc1540-2024f/content/assessments/project/genome/index.md

 This comparison will help you verify your annotation and identify any potential variations in your sequence.

 1. Go to the UniProt website (<https://www.uniprot.org/>).
-2. Search for "Dihydrofolate reductase Staphylococcus aureus".
-3. Look for the entry with the accession number `P0A017`.
+2. Find the dihydrofolate reductase protein (folA gene) entry for *Staphylococcus aureus* (Taxon ID `1280`).

 !!! note "Report"

     In your report, address the following questions:

+    1. What is the UniProt ID?
-    1. What is the length of your protein sequence?
+    2. What is the length of your protein sequence?
         How does it compare to the UniProt reference (159 amino acids)?
-    2. Calculate the percentage identity between your sequence and the UniProt reference.
+    3. Calculate the percentage identity between your sequence and the UniProt reference.
         Are they identical, or are there differences?
-    3. If there are differences, list their positions and the amino acid changes.
+    4. If there are differences, list their positions and the amino acid changes.
         Are these changes conservative (similar amino acids) or non-conservative?

 ## Submission Guidelines